Skip to main content

 At Paris Brain Institute

-Stéphane Haïk, team leader at Paris Brain Institute and also coordinator of the National Reference Centre for Prion Diseases, is working to develop diagnostic tests to detect Creutzfeldt-Jakob disease.
-His team has been involved in the development of a biological test that can detect the variant Creutzfeldt-Jakob Disease (vCJD) prion in blood.
+Stéphane Haïk, team leader at Paris Brain Institute and also coordinator of the National Reference Center for Prion Diseases, is working to develop diagnostic tests to detect Creutzfeldt-Jakob disease.
+His team has been involved in the development of a biological test that can detect the prion responsible for the variant form of Creutzfeldt-Jakob disease (vCJD) in blood.

 Our news on the subject